janpeder/celleos2/README.md

 ### Testing the image with Qemu

-To test the image with Qemu, first install Qemu:
+To test the image with Qemu, first install Qemu (as root):
 ```
 apt update
 apt install qemu-kvm qemu-utils